collinbarrett/wp-vps-build-guide/README.md

       - If your domain is routing through a DNS service like CloudFlare, you will need to temporarily disable it until you have obtained the certificate.
       - Repeat this command for each WordPress site to be installed.
   - `sudo service nginx start`
-  - Verify nginx and TLS is configured by visiting {myWPSiteUrl} in a browser.
+  - Verify NGINX and TLS is configured by visiting {myWPSiteUrl} in a browser.
   - Complete the 1-page WordPress setup so that a random passerby might not botch your new site.
   - `sudo cp /opt/letsencrypt/examples/cli.ini /usr/local/etc/le-renew-webroot-{myWPSiteName}.ini`
   - `sudo nano /usr/local/etc/le-renew-webroot-{myWPSiteName}.ini`